core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 A client might re-use a Token value in a valid new request to the reverse-proxy, while the reverse-proxy still has an ongoing group communication request for this client with the same Token value (i.e., its time period for response collection has not ended yet).
 If the client does so, the reverse-proxy MUST stop the ongoing request and associated response forwarding, it MUST NOT forward the new request to the servers in the CoAP group, and it MUST send a 4.00 (Bad Request) error response to the client.
 The diagnostic payload of the error response SHOULD indicate to the client that the resource is a reverse-proxy resource, and that for this reason immediate Token re-use is not possible.

-For the operation of HTTP-to-CoAP reverse proxies, see the last two paragraphs of {{sec-proxy-forward}}, which apply also to the case of reverse-proxies.
+The last two paragraphs of {{sec-proxy-forward}} also apply for the operation of HTTP-to-CoAP reverse-proxies.

 ### Single Group Request to Multiple Proxies ### {#multicasting-to-proxies}